Stop Avoiding Hacks! Fight Them, And Google Knows How!by QA Engineer on September 29, 2015

 Let’s face it, we don’t live in a world where our resources, after being put online can be hacked.
 It’s more of a “when will we be hacked” kind of thing.
 But the bigger picture in does not necessarily has to be that way.
 The problem simply lies in the fact that businesses, security professionals, online resources and hackers are trapped in an endless loop.

 There are people responsible for online security who constantly test software to determine new breaches.
 Their goal is to break software order to ensure located entry points will be fixed.
 And there are hackers who are doing pretty much the same thing, but with a different purpose – personal gain.

 And so, with every new software release this loops starts all over again.
 Let’s say Windows 12 was released yesterday.
 It was pen and security tested and considered quite safe.
 But, as soon as it hits the web the real test will begin.
 Talented hackers will be doing their best to break the new OS and they will succeed eventually.
 With better tools, newer software, through phishing techniques or whatever – they will break it.
 And, as soon as they do patches will be created to cover these breaches.
 What will that lead to?
 That’s right, new hack attempts.
 This is the loop.

-Bu is there really no way out?
+But is there really no way out?

 More than protection: the battle continues, and it’s time to fight back!

-Google has recently published a curious research on their security blog.
+Google has recently published curious research on its security blog.
 This work is a shared effort that involved Google’s own fraud & abuse group as well as teams from six large universities.
 Together they have studied actual anatomy of what seems to be cybercrime in its purest form.
 The research paper covered and analyzed such aspects of malicious online activity as: